snowzach/doods2/README.md

 If you receive a message that says `No module named 'models.yolo'` you are using a model that expects a very specific directory layout.
 You can fix the issue by downloading this file into your models directory adjacent to your model:
 `https://raw.githubusercontent.com/johnolafenwa/deepstack-trainer/main/models/yolo.py` This should resolve your issue.

+## YOLOv8 - .pt files
+Support for Ultralytics YOLOv8 based models.
+Provide a .pt file as model file in the config.
+Labels are embedded.

 ## Tensorflow 2 - Model Directory
 REMOVED: The dependencies for Tensorflow 2 Object detection were massive and it was really slow so I removed it for the time being.